 British Columbia is one big province!
 With a total area of 952,263 square km (367,699 square mile) that makes us larger than any of the U.S. States (except Alaska), four times bigger than Great Britain and larger than France and Germany combined.

-Only 30 countries in the world are larger than BC.
-British Columbia.
-BC occupies about 10 per cent of Canada’s land surface and Vancouver Island is the largest island on the West Coast of North America.
+Only 30 countries in the world are larger than British Columbia.
+B.C. occupies about 10% of Canada’s land surface and Vancouver Island is the largest island on the West Coast of North America.
 At 32,137 square kilometers long, Vancouver Island is about the size of Belgium.
 (If anyone wants to count, we have about 40,000 islands throughout BC and our Pacific Ocean coastline (including islands) is approximately 27,200 km.)

-BC shares a northern border with the Canadian territories; Yukon and Northwest Territories, and an eastern border with Alberta.
-(Our Alberta border follows the Rocky Mountains north and south.)
-British Columbia also has two international borders; one with the American state of Alaska, and with the continental US states of Washington, Idaho and Montana -“the 49th parallel”.
+BC shares a northern border with the Canadian territories; Yukon & Northwest Territories, and an eastern border with Alberta. (the Alberta border follows the Rocky Mountains north and south.)
+British Columbia also has two international borders; one with the American state of Alaska, and with the continental U.S. states of Washington, Idaho and Montana -“the 49th parallel”.
 Then of course there is Point Roberts, Washington – Americans have to drive through Canada to get there!

 A Bird’s Eye View of Beautiful BC

 B.C.’s Motto – ‘Splendor Sine Occasu’ – Splendor without Diminishment

 With a population of just under 5 million people, approximately 75% reside in two major centres – the “Lower Mainland” (Vancouver and surrounding municipalities) and the southern part of Vancouver Island that is home to the provincial capital, Victoria.